matiwinnetou/swagger-play24/README.md

 swagger.filter (String) - classname of swagger filter | default: empty
 ```

+# Notes
+Library automatically instantiates two classes (eagerly) upon startup:
+- SwaggerPlugin via SwaggerPluginProvider
+- ApiHelpController

 # Disable
-- just remove the library from classpath or
+- just remove the library from classpath - it will then not register and instantiate any classes